TimmyAmant/LiliMN/README.md

 Cd into the folder

-then type " chmod=+x LiLiMasternode.sh " hit enter
+then type " chmod +x LiLiMasternode.sh " hit enter
 then type " ./LiLIMasternode.sh " - it should run.

 First thing it will install all the dev tools and anything else that is needed for the masternode